GlobalGovernanceFramework/governance-framework-site/src/lib/content/frameworks/en/implementation/meta-governance/principles.md

 - Prioritization of preventative health measures in policy and infrastructure design
 - Recognition of and support for traditional and Indigenous healing modalities within pluriversal frameworks
 - Community health indicators integrated into coordination effectiveness metrics

+**GGF Integration**: This principle provides the ethical orientation for the GGF's application-layer frameworks, including the *Global Health & Pandemic Security Framework* and the *Mental Health Governance Framework*.

 **Real-World Example**: Costa Rica's focus on health and environmental protection shows how health-centered governance can achieve better outcomes with fewer resources.